manabie-com/togo/README.md

 - Authorize by JWT Access Token(Bearer as a prefix).
 - Only authenticated user can call APIs(GET | POST | PUT | DELETE).
-- Curl GET should be return list of tasks from the current user(raise error if in the response include others).
+- Curl GET should be return list of tasks from the current user(assert fail if in the response include others).
-- Curl PUT should be updating the task from the current user(raise error if can update from others).
+- Curl PUT should be updating the task from the current user(assert fail if can update from others).
-- Curl DELETE should be deleting the task from the current user(raise error if trying to delete from others).
+- Curl DELETE should be deleting the task from the current user(assert fail if trying to delete from others).
 - Curl POST should be creating a new task for the current user.
 - Should have validate number of tasks smaller or equals maximum tasks per day.
-- Adding => Equals maximum tasks(should be raise an error) => Delete existed task => Adding a new task(should be response HTTP_201_CREATED).